 "We need to continue to advocate and insist our lawmakers fully fund public education, add additional investments for school safety across the Commonwealth as well as increase funding for mental health," Caulk said.

-This happens one week after another high school student at Henry Clay High School brought a loaded gun to school.
+This happened one week after another high school student at Henry Clay High School brought a loaded gun to school.
 That student was charged with unlawful possession of a weapon.

-Lexington Mayor Jim Gray was also aware of the shooting and says he is in touch with school leaders.
+Lexington Mayor Jim Gray was also aware of the shooting and said he is in touch with school leaders.

 "The schools are examining the threats that this represents like this and I've been in contact with the school superintendent and we have pledged that the city will do anything that is necessary, we'll do whatever we can to support the schools even if that includes, for example, placing metal detectors in the schools."

 Our police and fire were on the scene assisting our schools. https://t.co/W2sFUvFBaj— Mayor Jim Gray (@JimGrayLexKY) March 9, 2018